nchavez1/classes/class-03/README.md

 ## Working with GeoJSON

+1. First, create an observable notebook.

-Create an observable notebook, and get some data from the USGS earthquake feed.
+Then download and work with GeoJSON data from the USGS earthquake feed.

-1. Load data into a workbook cell with pure (modern) JavaScript:
+2. Load data into a workbook cell with pure (modern) JavaScript:

         quakes = {
             let response = await fetch('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_week.geojson');